Azure/aca-dotnet-workshop/docs/aca/07-aca-cron-bindings/index.md

   --yaml '.\aca-components\containerapps-scheduled-cron.yaml'
 ```

-##### 3. Deploy new revisions of the Backend API and Backend Background Processor to ACA
+##### 3. Deploy New Revisions of the Backend API and Backend Background Processor to ACA
-As we've done multiple times, we need to update the Azure Container App hosting the Backend API & Backend Background Processor with a new revision so our code changes are available for end users, to do so run the below PowerShell script
+As we did before, we need to update the Azure Container App hosting the Backend API & Backend Background Processor with a new revision so our code changes are available for the end users.
+To accomplish this run the PowerShell script below:

 ```powershell
 ## Update Backend API App container app and create a new revision